Risk profiling applied, means better peace of mind for the investor

 Does your investor risk profile need updating?

 Continuum Financial Planners Pty Ltd uses two assessment processes in relevant circumstances: one is markets-specific (‘the Risk Profiler Questionnaire’); the other is psychometric.
-We strongly support the policy of our Dealer Group (Securitor Financial Group Ltd) in the requirement for investor risk profiles to be reviewed:
+We strongly support the policy of our Dealer Group (Lifespan Financial Planning Pty Ltd) in the requirement for investor risk profiles to be reviewed:

 - whenever there is a significant life event occur;